-The business objectives that the Company intends to accomplish in the forthcoming 12-month period are as follows:
+The business objectives that the Company intends to accomplish in the upcoming 12-month period are as follows:

-- expand its retail footprint throughout California; - continue to increase the sell-through of in-house brands at Company-controlled retail stores; - improve its cannabis production efficiencies and yields/manufacturing capabilities; - expand the wholesale distribution of its branded consumer packaged goods throughout California; - shift more of its wholesale sales from bulk cannabis products to branded packaged goods; - increase the number of branded cannabis product offerings, including non-flower cannabis products; and - create or acquire new California centric consumer brands.
+- expand its retail footprint throughout California; - continue to increase the sell-through of in-house brands at Harborside branded retail stores; - improve its cannabis production efficiencies and yields; - streamline its manufacturing capabilities; - expand the wholesale distribution of its branded consumer packaged goods throughout California; - shift more of its wholesale sales from bulk cannabis products to branded packaged goods; - increase the number of branded cannabis product offerings, including non-flower cannabis products; and - create or acquire new California centric consumer brands.

-In addition to the above objectives, the Company expects to complete certain strategic acquisitions that are consistent with its strategies of expanding its California presence.
+In addition to the above objectives, the Company expects to complete certain strategic acquisitions that are consistent with the goal of expanding its California presence.

-Through a review of Harborside's existing retail portfolio, management has decided to explore the potential divestiture of the Terpene Station Dispensary in Eugene, Oregon (the "Oregon Assets") as part of the Company's continued efforts to focus on the California market.
-The Company has not entered into any agreements, binding or non-binding, to divest the Oregon Assets as of the date of this MD&A. Further, the Company has not established a definitive timeline to complete such divestiture, and no decisions related to the divestiture have been reached at this time.
-There can be no assurance as to what, if any, transactions might be pursued by the Company as a result of its intention to potentially divest the Oregon Assets.
+Through a review of Harborside's existing retail portfolio, management has decided to explore the potential divestiture of the Terpene Station Dispensary in Eugene, Oregon as part of the Company's continued efforts to focus on the California market.
+The Company has not entered into any agreements, binding or non-binding, to divest the Terpene Station Dispensary as of the date of this MD&A. Further, the Company has not established a definitive timeline to complete such divestiture, and no decisions related to the divestiture have been reached at this time.
+There can be no assurance as to what, if any, transactions might be pursued by the Company as a result of its intention to potentially divest the Terpene Station Dispensary.
 The Company does not intend to comment further with respect to the divestiture unless and until it determines that additional disclosure is appropriate in accordance with the requirements of applicable securities laws.
-The Company also intends to relocate its dispensary in San Leandro in order to obtain a long-term lease allowing adult use retail operations as permitted by the City of San Leandro.
-The Company is working to secure a lease extension at its current location and has entered into a non-binding letter of intent for a new location.
-The Company has not established a definitive timeline to complete the buildout and licensure of the new location but anticipates that a relocation will occur no later than December 31, 2021.
-There can be no assurance that an extension of the current lease will be obtained, or a that new lease will be secured.
-The Company does not intend to comment further with respect to the relocation unless and until it determines that additional disclosure is appropriate in accordance with the requirements of applicable securities laws.

-Management's Discussion and Analysis For the Year Ended December 31, 2020
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the Three Months Ended March 31, 2021